 "Arrows, especially carbon arrows, can hit with great force at distances as far as 100 yards from the point of release," Takeda said.
 "You must know what is behind your target and make sure to never shoot where a road is in the background."

-“We address and take very seriously any violations that can affect the public’s safety in the field and that detract from the overall quality of the hunting experience,” DWR law enforcement Capt.
-J Shirley said.
-“Many of those violations include things like loaded guns in a vehicle, not using a helmet while driving an off-highway vehicle, driving off-road and driving under the influence.”
+"We address and take very seriously any violations that can affect the public's safety in the field and that detract from the overall quality of the hunting experience," DWR Law Enforcement Chief J. Shirley said.
+"Many of those violations include things like loaded guns or unquivered arrows in a vehicle, not using a helmet while driving an off-highway vehicle, driving off-road and driving under the influence."